logiqai/docs/deploying-logiq/logiq-paas-deployment/deploying-logiq-eks-with-aws-alb.md

 thanos.service.type: NodePort
 ```

-You can now deploy the LOGIQ Helm chart.
+You can now deploy the Apica Ascent Helm chart.
 AWS ALB should get provisioned and you should be able to see the UI and push data using http/https ingest.
 Most agents such as fluent-bit, vector, logstash provide http output support.
-Please refer to the section on [Integrations](broken-reference) on how to configure them to publish data to LOGIQ endpoint.
+Please refer to the section on [Integrations](broken-reference) on how to configure them to publish data to Apica Ascent endpoint.

 {% hint style="info" %}
 Chart version 3.0.5 or greater is required for ALB provisioning support